ewpratten/HowToComputer/README.md

 msg	db	'Hello, world!',0xa	;the string len	equ	$ - msg			;length of the string
 ```
+The text after the semicolon is a comment.
+Comments are used to explain what each line of instructions does.
+<br><br>
 Due to the fact that assembly can require special execution commands, I will provide the command I use for each example.
 ```bash
 nasm -f elf *.asm; ld -m elf_i386 -s -o demo *.o && demo
 ```
-The text after the semicolon is a comment.
-Comments are used to explain what each line of instructions does.
-<br><br>

 First, is:
 ```assembly
 section	.text
 	global _start       ;must be declared for using gcc
 _start:                     ;tell linker entry point
 ```
 This section is called the *.text* section.
 It contains the actual program.
-The `global_start` and `_start` lines tell the computer where the program actually starts.
+The `global_start` and `_start` lines tell the computer where the program actually starts. `_start` is roughly equivalent to `main()` in C++.
 <br><br>
 In order, the program then does the following.
-The program stores the message length and contents into two registers, sets two registers with information to exit the kernel to print the stored message, then tells the kernel to exit the program.
+The program stores the message length and contents into two registers, sets two registers with information to tell the kernel to print the stored message, then tells the kernel to exit the program.
 The kernel is what sends and receives binary data from the CPU.
+It is essentially a traffic cop.
+The decides what code can run, and where to run it.

 ```assembly
 section .data